Don W. Fawcett: Career

 In 1955 Fawcett assumed the position of chair of the Department of Anatomy at Cornell Medical School in New York City and established an electron microscope laboratory.
 He had become what today might be characterized as the quintessential descriptive scientist; later generations of cell biologists and biochemists would build on his seminal work.
 After four years at Cornell, Fawcett again returned to Harvard as Hersey Professor of Anatomy and Chairman of the Department.
 The endowment for his chairmanship had been established by Ezekiel Hersey in 1770 with a gift of 1,000 pounds, and, Fawcett recalled, "My salary reflected the size of that endowment."

 Fawcett, together with Keith Porter, Montrose Moses, Morgan Harris, Hans Ris, Hewson Swift, and J. Herbert Taylor, founded the American Society for Cell Biology in 1960, and was elected as its first president in 1961.
 They charged themselves with organizing the inaugural scientific meeting of the embryonic society in Chicago where Fawcett was elected its first president.
+He served as the 42nd president of the American Association of Anatomists from 1965 to 1966.
 In 1972, Fawcett was elected as a member of the National Academy of Sciences.

 In 1976 Fawcett resigned the chairmanship and became Senior Associate Dean for Preclinical Science, a position for which, by his own description, he was ill-suited.
 After spending some time annually in Africa as examiner in the School of Veterinary Medicine of the University of Nairobi, Kenya, where he indulged his profound love of and talent for animal and nature photography, Fawcett left Boston in 1985 to take the position of senior research scientist and director of electron microscopy at the International Laboratory for Research on Animal Diseases in Nairobi.
 There, he worked in parasitology in a well-equipped laboratory financed by the World Bank and other international agencies.
 Its mission was to find methods of controlling two parasitic diseases, theileriosis (also known as East Coast Fever) and trypanosomiasis, which together killed hundreds of thousands of cattle annually in East and Central Africa.
 Fawcett relished the freedom from administrative duties that he enjoyed there.
 With just a small German microscope and all the accessories he needed, Fawcett could devote all his energy to studying what he considered an interesting new field.
 He found that he was able to "add significantly to what was then known about the parasites and their arachnid and dipteran vectors."

 In 1981, Fawcett became a founding member of the World Cultural Council.